antoinedurr/ScratchXML/getting_started/README.md

 In Scratch, export is Timeline, but Wait-til-finished is on, this causes Scratch to pass a results file argument to the script.
 Scratch needs to be told to update itself with what it reads back in.

 #### [Example 4](https://github.com/antoinedurr/ScratchXML/blob/main/getting_started/scratch_example4.py) - Parsing the command line
 With `scratchparse` you can easily parse the command line to create working Scratch custom-commands with minimal code.  `scratchparse` is an Argparse subclass that has `scratchXML` specific additions to ensure a consistent visual format.
+The XML input and output arguments are placed into inputxml and outputxml (the latter only if wait_til_finished is True).
 ```
 from scratchXML import scratchparse

-parser = scratchparse(usage="Print out info for each shot, including metadata dict")
+parser = scratchparse(usage="Print out info for each shot, including metadata dict", wait_til_finished=False)
 args = parser.parse_args()

 scratch = Scratch(xml=args.inputxml) # ‘inputxml’ is the standard args attribute for the XML that Scratch writes out to Temp